calvnce/frontend-learning-path/README.md

-# frontend-learning-path
+# ABOUT
-Here we provide you with a structured course that will teach you all you need to know to become a front-end web developer.
-Work through each section, learning new skills (or improving existing ones) as you go along.
-Each section includes exercises and assessments to test your understanding before you move forward.
+Here I walk through a structured course that teaches all that is needed to know to become a front-end web developer.
+Work through each section, learning new skills (or improving existing ones) as I navigate along.
+Each section includes exercises and assessments to test the mastery of the material before moving forward.
+However, this repository excludes the tests.